EarlyAmericanSerializedNovels/earlyamericanserializednovels.github.io/_posts/1805-11-02-cruel-father.md

 society of New York City.
 Although the newspaper was chiefly a literary magazine, it also contained paragraphs of news, theatrical announcements, and advice for women in the form of verse.
-It was during this period of the newspaper’s existence that “The Cruel Father” appeared in its pages.
+It was during this period of the newspaper’s existence that *The Cruel Father* appeared in its pages.

 Advertisements aimed at attracting attention of the intended audience